usausagichan/data-mining-for-0050.Tw-/README.md

   append the data of Q3 for past few years in for loop.
 Finally the his dataframe will include Q3 data from 111-96 (ROC years) and be transformed into excel files(xlsx file) and save in your location. you may modify the code line 44,46,47 and change the year and season to your advantage.

+I use these data to build a dashboard for visualizing mainstream industry and company in Taiwan.